adekaji/Lyrics_to_ppt/README.md

-This is a repo with works that involve worship experience in Church
+This is a repo with works that involve worship experience in Church Here’s a Python script that takes song lyrics as input and generates a PowerPoint presentation with 2 lines per slide on a green background

 ### Step 1: Install Required Libraries
 First, install the necessary Python libraries: